-For Sun Outage Calculations please go the following link and perform the 4 steps below:
+For Sun Outage Calculations please go to the link above and perform the following 4 steps:

 1. Enter your satellite position